Willie Stargell: 1970s

 Stargell continued to post excellent numbers in 1972 (.293, 33, 112) finishing third in MVP voting behind Johnny Bench and Billy Williams.

 In 1973, Stargell achieved the rare feat of simultaneously leading the league in both doubles and homers.
 Stargell had more than 40 of each; he was the first player to chalk up this 40-40 accomplishment since Hank Greenberg in 1940; other players have done so since (notably Albert Belle, the only 50-50 player).
 Stargell won his second home-run title that year, edging out three Atlanta Braves: Davey Johnson's 43, Darrell Evans' 41 and Aaron's 40.
 He also led the league in runs batted in and slugging percentage.
-For the third year in a row, he was narrowly edged out of the MVP award, as Pete Rose took the honor.
+For the third year in a row, he was narrowly edged out of the MVP award.

 Beginning in 1975, after years of experimenting at the position, Stargell moved permanently to first base.
 He never played another game in the outfield.

 In 1977, Stargell hit his 400th career home run on June 29 against the St. Louis Cardinals.

 Stargell originated the practice of giving his teammates embroidered "Stargell stars" for their caps after a nice play or a good game.
 The practice began during the turbulent 1978 season, when the Pirates came from fourth place and 11.5 games behind in mid-August, to challenge the first-place Philadelphia Phillies for the division title.
 The season was scheduled to end in a dramatic, four-game showdown against the Phillies in Pittsburgh, in which the Pirates had to win all four games to claim the title.
 Following a Pirate sweep of the Friday-night double-header, Stargell belted a grand slam in the bottom of the first inning of the season's penultimate game to give the Pirates an early 4–1 lead, although the Pirates relinquished that lead later in the game and fell two runs short after a four-run rally in the bottom of the ninth inning, thus eliminating themselves from contention for the pennant.
 Stargell called that 1978 team his favorite team ever, and predicted that the Pirates would win the World Series the following year.